Important

 • The Redis server is running.

-Use the following procedure to prepare your Project Quay configuration folder.
+Use the following procedure to deploy Project Quay locally.

 Procedure